Interview with Anand Joshi of SmartNews, Japan

 Now coming to the other part: the difference between working in Japan and India.
 So, I have about nine and a half years of work experience.
 Out of which close to seven years in Japan.
 So, I think I have more work experience in Japan.
 So, I might not have the right picture about comparing working in Japan versus working in my country, I think.

 Ryoko: OK.
-Then I guess maybe something that I’m curious is, I see that you have been working in several companies since you’ve been here.
-Have you seen some changes in terms of the way we work, either you know if it’s like a hybrid work culture or if there have been more international workers here over the past six years?
+Then I guess maybe something that I’m curious about is that I see that you have been working in several companies since you’ve been here.
+Have you seen some changes in terms of the way we work?
+Do you know if it’s like a hybrid work culture or if there have been more international workers here over the past six years?

 Anand: Right.
 So yes, there are definitely a lot of foreigners and foreign candidates here now as compared to six years back.

-Also, a lot of companies are also opening up.
-Earlier, I think it was very difficult, maybe 10 years back, if someone wanted to work in Japan, they probably needed some level of proficiency in Japanese, right?
+Also, a lot of companies are opening up.
+Earlier, maybe 10 years back, it was very difficult to find a job in Japan if someone wanted to be proficient in Japanese, right?
 That is not true anymore.
 A lot of companies are sponsoring candidates without having Japanese.

 So yeah, things have definitely changed in terms of the working environment in Japan as well.
 Companies are embracing remote work or hybrid work.
 In fact, my company also has a hybrid work culture.
 They do understand that, at the end of the day, what matters is getting things done.
 And as long as people are doing that, I think companies are quite supportive.